ndless-nspire/nsptools-history/Ndless/branches/3.0-tno/doc/ReadMe.txt

 Create a directory called 'ndless' on the calculator.
-Send the file 'ndless_resources.tns' from the 'ndless' directory of the Ndless-ed calulator to the other one.
+Send the file 'ndless_resources.tns' from the 'ndless' directory of the Ndless-ed calculator to the other one.
 Then send the OS from the Ndless-ed calculator to the one.
 Ndless is directly available on the next reboot.